 Actually, you are free to have it, but you had better report it.
 Much of the hullabaloo about offshore assets started when the IRS went after Swiss banking.
 Americans are required to report their worldwide income.
 There have been many criminal cases, and a vastly larger number of civil ones about this issue.
 Large numbers of taxpayers in the last decade have stepped forward in one of several IRS disclosure programs.

 After getting bruised in court battles with the IRS, in 2009, UBS paid $780 million to settle charges that it helped wealthy Americans evade taxes.
 Other Swiss banks followed suit.
-These steps launched thousands of voluntary disclosures to the IRS, and changed bank secrecy forever.
-The Swiss Parliament even passed a measure enabling banks to hand over client identities to American authorities without violating Swiss bank-secrecy laws.
+The episode triggered thousands of voluntary disclosures to the IRS, and changed bank secrecy forever.
+Eventually, the Swiss Parliament passed a measure enabling banks to hand over client identities to American authorities without violating Swiss bank-secrecy laws.
 Then, in 2010, the U.S. passed FATCA, the Foreign Account Tax Compliance Act.

-Starting next year, like tax returns, you will be able to extend that due date.
-In some ways, though, the biggest development was in 2010, when the U.S. passed FATCA, the Foreign Account Tax Compliance Act.

 In the meantime, don’t forget about FATCA, which spans the globe with a network of reporting that is unparalleled in the world.
 America is requiring foreign banks and governments to hand over secret bank data about depositors.
 Non-U.S. banks and financial institutions around the world must reveal American account details or risk big penalties.
 Offshore banks that do not hand over Americans are withholding at 30% on most transactions.
 Non-compliant institutions are frozen out of U.S. markets, so there is little choice but to comply.
 FATCA cuts off companies from access to critical U.S. financial markets if they fail to pass along American data.
 More than 100 nations have agreed to the law.
 Countries must agree to the law or face dire repercussions.

-via The Tax Lawyer http://ift.tt/2HrC1aM
+via The Tax Lawyer https://ift.tt/2HrC1aM